 Your WAV yearly check

-Your dealer will organise a yearly check for your WAV to keep everything in good running order.
+Your WAV supplier will organise a yearly check to keep everything in good running order.
 This is separate from your MOT and other services, and it can be done at home.
 The conversion elements of your vehicle are checked, including:

-Your dealer will contact you when this check is due, so you do not need to remember this yourself.
+You will be contacted when this check is due, so you do not need to remember this yourself.
 Any repairs that are needed throughout your lease are included and can be done at home if needed.

-You do not need to wait until your yearly check is due to get in touch about any issues.
-You can contact your WAV supplier at any time for advice or to organise repairs.
+Do not wait until your yearly check is due to get in touch about any issues.
+You can contact your WAV supplier for advice at any time, or to organise repairs.

 Services and routine repairs